dhickie/JustGivingService/README.md

 - **Make the build proccess less horrible** - At the moment, all the different layers are compiled separately using different tools.
 And when they're built, they're not automatically put in the right place to run a debug build.
 It would be nice if there was a single command that could be run from the command line to build, bundle and install all the current code.
 - **Make configuration changes more responsive** - At the moment, whenever the service configuration is changed through the configuration UI, the user has to wait for the next update cycle to come around before the data for the new fundraiser is outputted to the screen.
 It would be nice if instead the update happened immediately using the new configuration.
 - **Improve the configuration UI** - At the moment the configuration UI looks a little slapdash.
 It could do with a once-over to make text boxes a more appropriate size and make things line up nicer.
+- **Tests** - If this is going to get any bigger or more elaborate, one of the first steps should be adding some automated tests to make sure everything does what it's supposed to.
 - **Other improvements** - Other miscellaneous improvements:
   - The Rainmeter install directory doesn't really need to be in the service configuration since it's in an environment variable from the service install.
   - Move all constants in to a single file in the C# layer.